Floods in the United States (1900–1999): Great Flood – March 1913

 Significant flooding occurred between March 23 and 26 after major rivers in the central and eastern United States flooded from runoff and several days of record-breaking rain.
 In Ohio nearly 10 in of rain during a series of three winter storms led to this flood event, which affected southwest, central, and eastern Ohio, especially cities and towns along the Great Miami River and Olentangy River valleys.
 It remains Ohio's "largest weather disaster" and Indiana's worst flood on record.
 Fires and tornadoes also wrought destruction.
 Storm-related flooding affected more than a dozen states: Alabama, Arkansas, Connecticut, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, Mississippi, Missouri, New Hampshire, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Vermont, and Virginia.

 Dayton area

+Aftermath of the 1913 flood in Miamisburg, Ohio.

 Dayton was totally devastated, being inundated for three days in late March 1913.
 The floods ended operations on the Ohio and Erie Canal, as they destroyed most of the locks and many miles of embankments.
 The death toll from this flood was 361, with total damages of US$100 million.